 Our organization does not discriminate in employment on the basis of race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service, or other non-merit factor.

 We are committed to diversity and building an inclusive environment for people of all backgrounds and ages.
 We are taking steps to meet that commitment.
 We especially encourage members of traditionally underrepresented communities to apply, including women, people of color, LGBTQ people, and people that are differently abled.
 We know there are great candidates who won’t fit everything we’ve described above, or who have important skills we haven’t thought of.
 If that’s you, please don’t hesitate to apply and tell us about yourself.

 Experts in this Field:

 Change your recruitment strategies: Make sure there is representation throughout the hiring process and add inclusive language and flexibility for required skills and office hours.
 Consider the following question in your hiring process redesign—How diverse are your hiring panels?
 Do your job descriptions showcase your mission and team?
 Is diversity integral to your organization’s mission and prospectus?

 Q: How do you get HR onboard and look outside of traditional hiring models?

 A: Frame it as “what we are doing right now is not working” Ask your HR rep, “can I do a pilot project?”
 Once the project is done you can then promote its replicability.

-These notes were captured by Hope Lenamon and have been reviewed by the presenters Lindsay Green-Barber, Betsy Lopez-Wagner, and Anne Chabel.
+These notes were captured by Hope Lenamon and have been reviewed by the presenters Colleen Flynn, Tina Chong, and Angelique Grant.